Nutrition During Pregnancy

 Omega-3 fatty acids are a type of fat found naturally in many kinds of fish.
 Omega-3s may be important for brain development before and after birth.

-Women should eat at least two servings of fish or shellfish per week before getting pregnant, while pregnant, and while breastfeeding.
-A serving of fish is 8 to 12 ounces (oz).
+Eat two or three servings of fish or shellfish per week before getting pregnant, while pregnant, and while breastfeeding.
+A serving of fish is 4 ounces (oz).

 Some types of fish have higher levels of mercury than others.
 Mercury is a metal that has been linked to birth defects.
 Do not eat bigeye tuna, king mackerel, marlin, orange roughy, shark, swordfish, or tilefish.
 Limit white (albacore) tuna to only 6 oz a week.
-You also should check advisories about fish caught in local waters.
+Also check advisories about fish caught in local waters.

 Your prenatal vitamin should have the right amount of B vitamins that you need each day.
 Eating foods high in B vitamins is a good idea too, including liver, pork, chicken, bananas, beans, and whole-grain cereals and breads.